ELIXIR-Belgium/rdm-guide/pages/about_DMP.md

 ---
 title: About DMP
 keywords: Bibliographic research, Data repositories
 summary: "“If you fail to plan, you are planning to fail.”
-Benjamin Franklin.
+Benjamin Franklin."
-"
-sidebar: mydoc_sidebar
 permalink: about_DMP.html
 ---